 Mosquito trap tests positive for West Nile Virus in Georgetown

-A mosquito trap sample collected Nov.
-30 in downtown Georgetown has tested positive for West Nile virus.
-This testing is part of the City of Georgetown’s participation in the Williamson County and Cities Health District’s (WCCHD) Integrated Vector Management program.
-The positive test was indicated in lab results received Dec.
-2 from the Texas Department of State Health Services lab in Austin.
+A mosquito trap sample collected in the City of Georgetown has tested positive for West Nile virus.
+This testing is part of Williamson County and Cities Health District’s (WCCHD) Integrated Vector Management program.
+The positive test was indicated in lab results received on May 25, 2023 from the Texas Department of State Health Services lab in Austin.

 Mosquitoes are present in Central Texas year-round, but the population is largest and most active from May through November.
 During this period, WCCHD monitors the mosquito population and tests for mosquito-borne viruses.